Connect with others who understand.

 • Fatigue

 MyMSTeam members with blood sugar problems report a range of symptoms.
-“I was diagnosed with hypoglycemia in the ’90s,” wrote one member.
+“I was diagnosed with hypoglycemia in the ’90s,” one member wrote.
 “I had an attack at work.
 I started shaking, had cold sweats, and felt lightheaded.”
-Another member said, “I am having blood sugar issues and take Tecfidera.
-I’m having crazy blood sugar spikes early mornings and late afternoons causing nausea and vomiting.”

-Some members report that blood sugar-related symptoms and MS symptoms overlap, which sometimes causes difficulty in telling the two conditions apart.
+Some members report that blood sugar-related symptoms and MS symptoms overlap, sometimes making it hard to tell the two conditions apart.
 “As someone with diabetes and MS, fatigue is common.
-I am continually dealing with it,” said one member.
-Another member wrote, “At first, and still sometimes, I can’t tell if it’s MS or diabetes.
-Some of the MS-related fatigue/dizziness is like low blood sugar symptoms.”
+I am continually dealing with it,” one member said.

-Are You Dealing With Abnormal Blood Sugar Levels?
+Are You Experiencing Abnormal Blood Sugar Levels?

 Talk With Others Who Understand